 This was a phrase of my parents -possibly more so my Dad- that was heard fairly frequently during my childhood.
-To the point that it has become ingrained in my brain.
-So much so, that it has become part of my wiring or default to do so; without consciously being aware of it, or instructing myself to do so.
+To the point that it has become ingrained in my brain, and become part of my wiring or default to do so.
+This without consciously being aware of it, or instructing myself to do so.

 Interestingly, it came consciously back to my mind the other day, as I endeavored to regulate my irritation at some cross-cultural differences.
 It actually spontaneously came out of my mouth, as the verbal expression of a crescendo of internal mutterings,